Our mission is to help Vermonters prevent and eliminate the problems caused by alcohol and other drug use.

-Here's what women who are pregnant, trying to become pregnant, or may become pregnant need to know about drinking alcohol during pregnancy.
+Here's what women who are pregnant, trying to become pregnant, or may become pregnant need to know about drinking alcohol .

-Visit our Alcohol Awareness & Support pages for information and to learn more about the concerns Vermonters have about alcohol.
+Alcohol Awareness & Support Explore our information and resources to learn more about the concerns Vermonters have about alcohol.